rugk/threema-msgapi-sdk-php/README.md

 threema-msgapi-tool.php -e <privateKey> <publicKey>
 ```

-Encrypt standard input using the given sender private key and recipient public key. two lines to standard output: first the nonce (hex), and then the box (hex).
+Encrypt standard input using the given sender private key and recipient public key.
+Two lines to standard output: first the nonce (hex), and then the box (hex).

 #### Decrypt